dfds/dojo/workshops/Kubernetes/katas/2/kata/README.md

 ## Exercise

-In this exercise we will be creating a simple pod containing a busybox image to explore some of the inner workings.
+Before we move on to expose our deployments to the world we will first take a quick stop to examine some of the basic mechanics of Kubernetes pods as we will need this knowledge as we move forward with the workshop:

 ### 1. Create your project directory
 `mkdir /kata2`<br/>
 `cd /kata2`

-### 2. Create a Kubernetes "app descriptor"
+### 2. Create a k8s manifest for our pod
-Create a file named "my-pod.yml" and add one pod object to hold our busybox container image:
+Create a file named "my-pod.yml" and add a pod primative definition to hold our busybox container image:

 ```
 apiVersion: v1
 kind: Pod
 ```

-## 3. Configure pod metadata and spec
+### 3. Configure pod metadata and spec
 Augment the pod object configuration with the following markup:

 ```